agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - Further simplified the input interface by consolidating "Baked" and "Frozen" labels into a single header, reducing visual clutter and enhancing user experience.
 - Implemented filtering of `croissantProductsList` to show only final products in the Croissant Calculator inputs, directly addressing user feedback for a more focused interface.
 - Clarified display units for product inputs ("pcs") and recipe calculations ("resep") in the Croissant Calculator results to improve user understanding.
+- Introduced `intermediateRecipeKeysForScaler` to specifically filter out recipes not intended for direct scaling by users, enhancing the usability of the Recipe Scaler.
+- **Moved `refreshRecipeScalerContent` to the global scope to ensure proper function access and eliminate `ReferenceError`s.**